bazelbuild/rules_python/BZLMOD_SUPPORT.md

 This rule set does not have full feature partity with the older `WORKSPACE` type configuration:

-1. Multiple python versions are not yet supported, as demonstrated in [this](examples/multi_python_versions) example.
+1. Multiple pip extensions are not yet supported, as demonstrated in [this](examples/multi_python_versions) example.
 2. Gazelle does not support finding deps in sub-modules.
 For instance we can have a dep like ` "@our_other_module//other_module/pkg:lib",` in a `py_test` definition.

 Check ["issues"](/bazelbuild/rules_python/issues) for an up to date list.